Vijaykumarvadnal/ShoppingManagement/README.md

 Once all done set **ShoppingManagement** as startup project and run your project and start adding, editing i.e. CRUD operations from web app.

-Some of the other configurations like **OAuth2** by using **github** has been implemented and commented in this project for the reference.
+One of the configurations for **OAuth2** using **github** has been implemented and those code lines are commented in this project for the reference.

-Also I have added **ShoppingManagement.Test** project to the same solution using **XUnit**, There I already have added couple of test methods for controller.
+Also I have added unit test project with name **ShoppingManagement.Test** to the same solution that uses **XUnit**, There I already have added couple of test methods for controller.